Reyleth/T1A2-Portfolio/README.md

 ## Purpose

-The purpose of this portfolio is to represent myself as a aspiring software developer in a professional manner.
+The purpose of this portfolio is to represent myself as an aspiring software developer in a professional manner.
 The layout has been designed with simplicity and professionalism in mind.

 ## Target Audience

-The target audience of this project is to prospective employers and anyone who is looking for a like minded individual to collaborate with.
+The target audience of this project is prospective employers and anyone who is looking for a like minded individual to collaborate with.
 I created the sitemap and wireframe with this in mind and designed the portfolio in a way to be visually pleasing to anyone looking to employ or collaborate with me.

 ## Tech Stack